 Conveyancer

 A legal professional who offers expert advice when it comes to property transactions.
 Conveyancers can help you when you're buying a property, selling a property, transferring property or subdividing property.
-They're property market experts who will help get you into your own home.
+For more information on conveyancers and conveyancing, check out our article here.

 Equity